mojaloop/ml-schema-transformer-lib/README.md

 ***Note***:
  - `unrollExtensions` is supported only in `TransformFacades.FSPIOP`, while `rollUpUnmappedAsExtensions` is supported only in `TransformFacades.FSPIOPISO20022`.
  - With the exception of `parties`, `fxQuotes` and `errorInformation` payloads/APIs, `unrollExtensions` unrolls only the top-level `body.extensionList` property.
-This is because without a mapping it not clear how to apply multiple unrolled extension lists in different locations in an FSPIOP object to a target ISO object.
+This is because without a mapping it is impossible to determine automatically how to apply multiple unrolled extension lists in different locations in an FSPIOP object to a target ISO object.

 ### Environment Variables
 | Env Variable Name           | Default Value | Description                                          |